Assuring compliance with our standards

 With this approach, we are the only global forest certification system that uses a truly independent oversight mechanism.
 The difference may seem insignificant, but where the oversight body and the system owner are not sufficiently independent, and the oversight body is not accountable to anyone, there is a risk of politically motivated decisions being made.

 Training is an important part of our assurance system.
 We provide training to auditors and technical experts of certification and accreditation bodies.
-For Chain of Custody certification, auditors are required to attend PEFC recognized training once every two years.
-Through these trainings we can harmonize the auditors’ knowledge and keep them up-to-date on PEFC and our standards.
+For chain of custody certification, auditors, reviewers and certification decision makers are required to attend PEFC recognized training in order to qualify, and once they are qualified, every two years and when there is a new issuance of the PEFC Chain of Custody or PEFC Trademarks standards.
+Through these trainings we can harmonize the certification body personnel's knowledge and keep them up-to-date on PEFC and our standards.
 This increases the consistency in auditing worldwide.
 It is also a good opportunity for us to receive feedback on the implementation and auditability of the standards.

 The International Organization for Standardization (ISO) develops international standards for many fields.
 ISO has developed a series of standards with requirements for certification bodies and accreditation bodies.
 Compliance with these standards ensures that both CBs and ABs are operating sufficiently independent and impartial and they work according to specific procedures, using competent auditors.
 We only work with CBs and ABs that comply with the applicable ISO requirements.
 Some key ISO documents are the ISO/IEC 17011 (for accreditation) and the ISO/IEC 17021-1 and ISO/IEC 17065 (for certification).